bradbeattie/django-cms-lite/README.rst

 Requirements
 ============

-Django 1.4 (it work with older versions, but I haven't tested this)
+Django 1.4 (it may work with older versions, but I haven't tested this)

 Installation
 ============